politicalphysicist/politicalphysicist.github.io/content/Politics/corbynVenezuela.md

 the oil sector, and food prices regulated in a way that cause shortages and the emergence of a black market.
 This is coupled with massive corruption in both the public and private sector.
-If Maduro were not an idiot then he could easily begin to address at least some of these problems.
+If Maduro were remotely competent then he could easily begin to address at least some of these problems.

 Venezuela is currently an awkward mix of socialism and